SimoGecko/ethz_summaries/README.md

     Complete and long summaries of the whole lecture.
 Often written by somebody else, I just added annotation.
 It doesn't really make sense for you to look at them, they are mostly for my own reference.
 The original version will probably be more helpful to you.
 Credit to the respective authors.

+:star: is for summaries that might be more helpful.

 Definitely check out the summaries by [Stefan Heule](http://summaries.stefanheule.com/en/), [Linus Metzler](http://studysheets.ch/sheets), and [Carlo Del Don](http://n.ethz.ch/student/deldonc/summaries/index.html).